-Consistent with the feedback that we received from our stockholders through our continuous engagement efforts, our Compensation Committee places a significant portion of each NEO's compensation at risk through the use of variable compensation, the majority of which is performance-based.
+Consistent with the feedback that we received from our stockholders through our continuous engagement efforts, our Compensation Committee places a significant portion of each NEO's compensation at risk through the use of variable compensation, the majority of which is directly tied to Company performance.
 Variable pay includes performance-based cash incentives for achievement of specified performance objectives on an annual basis, long-term performance-based incentives based on relative stockholder returns to peer group, and long-term equity incentive compensation for which value depends upon our stock price.